Fidelity Strange Correlators for Average Symmetry-Protected Topological Phases: Introduction

-The main result of this work is a generalization of the strange correlator which can detect nontrivial ASPTs in 1 and 2 spatial dimensions.
-We will first define the notion of ASPT and its strange correlator in Sec. \ref{ASPTdef}.
-Then we demonstrate the power of the strange correlator with several examples in $1d$ and $2d$ in Sec. \ref{SCexamples}.
-In $1d$, we study the average cluster state with $\mathbb{Z}_2\times \mathbb{Z}_2^A$ symmetry (``A" denotes an average symmetry) and show its strange correlator is a non-zero constant at a long distance.
-In $2d$, we have three non-trivial examples with $\mathbb{Z}_2\times\mathbb{Z}_2\times\mathbb{Z}_2^A$, $\mathbb{Z}_3\times \mathbb{Z}_3^A$, and $\mathbb{Z}_2^f\times \mathbb{Z}_2^A$.
-These examples cover $2d$ bosonic ASPT with so-called $0d$-decoration and $1d$-decoration as well as $2d$ fermionic ASPT with $1d$-decoration.
-We show that there is a deep connection between the strange correlator and the so-called watermelon correlators in $O(n)$ loop models.
-In addition, the nature of the decorated domain wall states plays an important universal role in determining the resulting loop model that the strange correlation maps to.
-The mapping to the statistical models helps us gain analytical control of the calculation of strange correlators.
-In all of our examples, we can obtain exact scaling exponents for the strange correlators.
+For the rest of the paper, we first briefly review the notion of ASPTs in the introduction section.
+In Sec II, we define the FSC for ASPTs.
+Then we showcase the power of FSCs with examples in $1d$ and $2d$.
+In $1d$, we show the FSC of the average cluster state with $\mathbb{Z}_2\times \mathbb{Z}_2^A$ symmetry (``A" denotes average symmetries throughout this paper) is long-range ordered.
+In $2d$, we demonstrate several examples including bosonic ASPTs with the so-called $0d$-decoration and $1d$-decoration and one example of fermionic ASPT with $1d$-decoration.
+We uncover an intriguing connection between FSCs and so-called watermelon correlators in $O(n)$ loop models with quantum corrections coming from the decorated domain wall structure of the ASPT states, granting us exact scaling exponents for FSCs.
+After these theoretical exploration, in Sec.
+III, we discuss the experimental proposal to measure strange correlators with classical shadow tomography.